Our Work

 Funder: USAID

-Relation to IESC Expertise: The IESC implemented F2F Access to Finance Program exclusively utilizes volunteer technical assistance to strengthen the bankability of agricultural borrowers and the operational capacity of financial institutions to expand agricultural lending.
-During this program, IESC fielded 180 distinct volunteer assignments, delivering training to over 7,000 individuals, including nearly 4,000 women and youth.
-The volunteer technical assistance facilitated by IESC resulted in 150 new financial products and services developed, nearly 106,000 agricultural loans disbursed valued at $69.3 million, and over $11 million in sales.
+Relation to IESC expertise: F2F A2F exclusively leveraged volunteer technical assistance to strengthen the bankability of agricultural borrowers and the operational capacity of financial institutions to expand agricultural lending.
+IESC fielded 180 distinct volunteer assignments to deliver training to more than 7,000 individuals, including nearly 4,000 women and youth.
+The volunteer technical assistance facilitated by IESC resulted in 150 new financial products and services developed, nearly 106,000 agricultural loans disbursed valued at $69.3 million, and more than $11 million in sales.

 Sri Lanka